Feel like you’re losing your identity now that you’re a mom? Get tips on rediscovering yourself after motherhood and feel fulfilled again.

 For many of us, rediscovering yourself after motherhood takes a backseat after all the responsibilities (not to mention the desire to sleep!).

 Perhaps you wonder how to find your identity again when you’ve lost it to changing diapers, preparing meals, or dealing with tantrums.
-You’re tired all the time, ready to crash just minutes after the kids are asleep.
+You’re tired all the time, ready to crash within minutes after the kids are asleep.

 Your needs, desires, hopes, and dreams seem to have faded away… and the days run on autopilot, where you find yourself simply reacting to things as they come.

 For some, you even feel bad that being a mom alone doesn’t fulfill you in ways you assumed motherhood would.
-You miss not being responsible for anyone else, and sometimes even feel jealous of friends who get to do whatever they want.
+You miss not being responsible for anyone else, and sometimes feel jealous of friends who get to do whatever they want.

 You even wonder whether you’re cut out to be a mother at all.